UK Mum films her five-year-old daughter’s rant about how ‘deeply frustrating’ it is that stores Halloween costumes are not gender-neutral.

 Poppy even wrote a letter to the store to express her concerns.

-Last week we shared a letter to the Editor from a young girl who noticed something very sexist in her local paper.
+We have previously shared a letter to the Editor from a young girl who noticed something very sexist in her local paper.
 Read more here.

 Who says you can’t buy from the boys section?
 Go for it!